Tearsheet

 AI Analysis | Feedback

-Scott Boatwright was appointed Chief Executive Officer of Chipotle Mexican Grill in November 2024, after serving as interim CEO since August 2024.
-Prior to this, he held the role of Chief Operating Officer/Chief Restaurant Officer at Chipotle since May 2017.
-Before joining Chipotle, Mr. Boatwright spent 18 years with Arby's Restaurant Group in various leadership positions, including Senior Vice President of Operations, where he oversaw 1,700 restaurants.
-He holds a Master of Business Administration from Georgia State University.
+Scott Boatwright was appointed Chief Executive Officer of Chipotle Mexican Grill in November 2024, after serving as Interim Chief Executive Officer since August 2024.
+Prior to this, he held the role of Chief Operating Officer/Chief Restaurant Officer starting in May 2017.
+Before joining Chipotle, Mr. Boatwright spent 18 years at Arby's Restaurant Group in various leadership positions, including Senior Vice President of Operations, where he was responsible for over 1,700 restaurants.
+He holds a Master of Business Administration from the J. Mack Robinson College of Business at Georgia State University.

 AI Analysis | Feedback